 Hometown Pride Tour: Food Truck Championship of Texas

-WICHITA FALLS, Texas (KAUZ) - To begin our Hometown Pride Tour, Cathy Partridge with the Graham Chamber of Commerce joined us in the studio to talk about the Food Truck Championship of Texas.
+WICHITA FALLS, Texas (KAUZ) - The town of Graham kicked off “Friday Night Bites” on June 2.
+The event is a warmup to the Food Truck Championship of Texas.

-The event will be held on Saturday, June 3, and will begin at 5 p.m.
+14 of the 50 trucks that will be at the Food Truck Championship of Texas arrived early for a soft open.
+Each truck sold food early and got a feel for the crowd.

+The 8th Annual Food Truck Championship along with several other events bring significant economic opportunity to Graham.
+“It means everything to the community of Graham,” said the Executive Director of the Graham Convention & Visitors Bureau, Amanda Dulany.

 Copyright 2023 KAUZ.
 All rights reserved.